-All of the rooms already have free cable hookups in them and if you would like to bring in your own television from home, please consult with our maintenance director to ensure proper placement according to county fire codes.
+All rooms have free cable hookups in them.
+If you would like to bring in your own television from home, please consult with our maintenance director to ensure proper placement in compliance with county fire codes.

 Lomita Post-Acute Care Center has a vibrant atmosphere with dynamic, individualized activities that match the capabilities and needs of patients and their guests.
-We also have an active resident council and volunteer programs.
-Scheduled activities include: music, fitness activities, church services, outside entertainment, games, gardening, field trips/outings and volunteer involvement.
-If you would like to arrange something special or have suggestions and ideas for individual or group activities, please inform our activities director.
+We also have volunteer programs and an active resident council.
+Scheduled activities include: music, fitness activities, church services, outside entertainment, games, gardening, field trips/outings, and volunteer involvement.
+Please inform our activities director if you would like to arrange something special or have suggestions for individual or group activities.
 We welcome and encourage involvement from family and friends.

 Suggestions and recommendations for changes in the facility rules may be submitted in person or in writing to Lomita Post-Acute Care Center administration.

 Rehab services are normally provided five days a week, Monday through Friday.
 In special cases, treatments missed during the week will be done on the weekend.

 Patients must have a Medicare card that reads “Hospital Insurance.”
 They must also have a physician order for skilled nursing care and be admitted to the facility within 30 days of a three-consecutive night hospital stay.
 Generally, during the first 20 days of care, Medicare will pay 100%.
 For days 21-100, a $161.00 daily co-insurance rate is required.
 Medicare does not cover skilled nursing fees over 100 days.